prisma/prisma1/docs/1.0/docs/04-Reference/02-CLI/03-Database-Service/02-graphcool-deploy.md

 description: Deploys service definition changes
 ---

-### `graphcool deploy`
+# `graphcool deploy`

 Deploys service definition changes.
-Every time you're making a local change to any file in the service definition on your machine, you need to synchronize these changes with the remote service with this command.
+Every time you're making a local change to any file in the service definition on your machine, you need to synchronize these changes with the remote service using this command.

 #### Usage